 Since June is Men’s Health Month, we’ve done a blog series on health-related topics specific to men.
 Check out our previous posts to stay updated on men’s health and don’t forget to schedule a check-up!

-It may be a small part of the male body, but the prostate can have huge health impacts.
+It may be a small part of the male body, but prostate health can have huge health impacts.

 Prostate cancer alone affects 1 in 7 American men at some point during their lives, while prostate infections and age-related issues can cause severe pain and discomfort.